-505. Evangelism.
+- 505. Evangelism.
 An exhaustive treatment of the principles governing effective evangelism, both public and personal, in its threefold division: (1) the messengers; (2) the message; (3) the method.
 Prescribed, second year, one hour, spring semester.
-Professor Chafer.

-506. Pastoral Ministry.
+Professor Chafer. - 506.
+Pastoral Ministry.
 A consideration of the minister, his calling, life, relationships, and the principles and practices of his pastoral service.
 Lectures and demonstrations are given covering the proper procedure in the conduct of the Dedication Service, the Funeral Service, the Installation Service, the Lord's Supper, the Ordination Service, Water Baptism, the Wedding Ceremony, etc. Prescribed, third year, spring semester, two hours.
-Professor Evans.

-507, 508.
+Professor Evans. - 507, 508.
 Practical Work.
-Reports every four weeks on practical activities in ministry.
+Reports are made every four weeks on practical activities in ministry.
 Students are required to engage regularly in definite ministry.
+The minimum requirement is one hour per week each semester.
 Prescribed, first year, both semesters.
-No credit.
-Professor Nash.

-509, 510.
+Satisfactory completion of requirements necessary for graduation.
+Professor Evans. - 509, 510.
 Practical Work.
 Same as 507, 508.
 Prescribed, second year, both semesters.
-No credit.
-Professor Nash.
+Professor Evans.